Homepage of the site 'What to do with your life?'

 4. Implement it.

-Only humans are capable of this, in particular because language is a prerequisite for transmitting this technique, which requires long learning.
+Only humans are capable of this, especially because language is a prerequisite for transmitting this technique, which requires long learning.

-The game of alliances is the natural functioning that comes from our genetic heritage, and leads to significant social violence.
-The method of problem solving allows us to go beyond it, both at the family level and at the general level of society.
-This method of problem solving thus probably constitutes the optimum functioning of a human brain, which is unfortunately rarely achieved, for two reasons: either one of the steps is rushed, or a belief takes the place of a fact and leads to a final ideological solution.
+The game of alliances is the natural functioning arising from our genetic heritage, and leads to significant social violence.
+The problem-solving method allows us to transcend it, both at the family level and at the level of society in general.
+This problem-solving method thus constitutes probably the optimum functioning of a human brain, which is unfortunately rarely achieved, for two reasons: either one of the steps is rushed, or a belief takes the place of a fact and leads to an ideological final solution.

-Moreover, the effective resolution of two-person problems is the source of social well-being from the first to the last day of our lives.
-Feelings are only the consequences and indicators of this, on which it is illusory to try to act.
+However, two-person problem solving that works effectively is the source of social well-being from the first to the last day of our lives.
+Feelings are only consequences and indicators of this, on which it is illusory to try to act.

-We could therefore live in a much more satisfactory society, in terms of social cohesion as well as a reduction in social violence, provided we ensure that every person, upon completing their studies, is trained in two-person problem solving and that the social organization of the society favors this problem solving.
-Such a change is, however, as culturally significant as the adoption of democracy.
-This site is here to help you take the first steps on this liberating mental journey.
+We could therefore live in a much more satisfactory society, in terms of both social cohesion and reduced social violence, provided we ensure that every person, from the end of their studies, is trained in two-person problem solving, and that the social organization of society favors this problem solving.
+Such a change is, however, of such cultural importance as the adoption of democracy was.
+This site is here to help you take the first steps on this liberating mental path.

-The change related to the modern scientific method
+The change linked to the modern scientific method

-The modern scientific method, invented in the 17th century, allows the formation of a solid corpus of knowledge, which facilitates the analysis phase and especially considerably increases the number of possible solutions.
-However, to allow an effective problem solving, it requires that individuals are able to differentiate a scientifically solidly established fact from a merely plausible proposition.
+The modern scientific method, invented in the 17th century, allows the establishment of a corpus of solid knowledge, which facilitates the analysis phase, and especially considerably increases the possible solutions.
+However, to enable effective problem solving, it requires that individuals be able to distinguish a firmly established scientific fact from a merely plausible proposition.

-Indeed, in this early 21st century, a majority of individuals, including among those who have undertaken long studies, continue to hold absurd reasoning such as: you think that - a scientifically established fact -, I think something else - a merely plausible proposition or a belief -, and our opinions are equal, because otherwise you would claim to be superior to me, so I consider you intolerant and I dismiss your proposition for this reason. sic.
-Such reasoning is the product of a deeply ingrained belief in a majority of individuals that social status prevails over facts.
+Yet, at the beginning of the 21st century, a majority of individuals, including those who have undertaken long studies, continue to hold absurd reasoning of the type: you think this - a scientifically established fact -, I think something else - a merely plausible proposition or a belief -, and our opinions are equal, because otherwise you claim superiority over me, so I consider you intolerant and I dismiss your proposal for this reason. sic.
+Such reasoning is the product of a representation deeply rooted in the majority of individuals that social status trumps facts.

-Moreover, through their education, the majority of humans continue to simply learn to adopt a socially acceptable behavior, or more personally but stereotypical, in every situation of life.
-This is done at the expense of the consideration of facts related to each particular situation.
-But most of all, this greatly limits the ability of adults to progress.
-Indeed, in a given situation, an individual tends to exchange in a certain mode, on a certain predetermined content, and rejects any other type of exchange he will judge in advance as unsuitable, because it is not in line with what his education or personal experience dictates in such circumstances.
+Moreover, through their education, the majority of humans continue to simply learn to adopt a socially acceptable behavior, or more personal but stereotyped, in each situation of life.
+This happens at the expense of the consideration of facts related to each particular situation.
+But above all, this greatly limits the ability of adult individuals to progress.
+Indeed, in a given situation, an individual tends to exchange on a certain mode, on a certain content fixed in advance, and rejects any other type of exchange they will a priori judge as inappropriate, because not conforming to what their education or personal experience dictates in such circumstances.

-One could argue that mutual help, stemming from altruism, empathy, or compassion, are fundamental and positive elements of human nature, and that it is sufficient to cultivate them to make social organization more satisfactory.
-Unfortunately, in practice, this does not work, because of the power of beliefs and cognitive dissonance.
-The same individual tends to be altruistic concerning elements that are secondary to him, to maintain a good image of himself, and selfish on what ensures the core of his social position, without even realizing it, because of the self-deception caused by beliefs and cognitive dissonance.
+One could argue that mutual aid, stemming from altruism, empathy, or compassion, are fundamental and positive elements of human nature, and that it suffices to cultivate them to make social organization more satisfactory.
+Unfortunately, in practice, this does not work, due to the power of beliefs and cognitive dissonance.
+The same individual tends to be altruistic regarding elements that are secondary to them, to maintain a good image of themselves, and selfish regarding what ensures the core of their social position, without even realizing it, due to the self-deception produced by beliefs and cognitive dissonance.

 Methodology